hammerheim-game/hammerheim-rules/5-warbands.md

 Blacksmith
 Blacksmiths have one of the most essential jobs in most communities.
-They fix wagon wheels, repair farming implements and make swords and armour for their town’s defence.
+They fix wagon wheels, repair farming implements and make swords and armor for their town’s defence.
 Rating: The Blacksmith increases a warband's rating by 20 points plus 1 point for each Experience point the Blacksmith has.
 Profile M WS BS S T W I A Ld
 Blacksmith 4 4 3 4 3 1 3 1 7
-Weapons/Armour: The Blacksmith is armed with a dagger and a blacksmith’s hammer, the Blacksmith wears light armour and carries a shield.
+Weapons/Armor: The Blacksmith is armed with a dagger and a blacksmith’s hammer, the Blacksmith wears light armor and carries a shield.
 Skills: The Blacksmith may choose from Combat and Strength when he gains a new skill.
 Special Rules
-Metal Worker: If the Blacksmith is not taken out of action, all normal, metal “hand to hand” weapons and armour may be purchased (and sold) at 75% of the base cost.
+Metal Worker: If the Blacksmith is not taken out of action, all normal, metal “hand to hand” weapons and armor may be purchased (and sold) at 75% of the base cost.
 This ability may not be used if the Blacksmith is taken out of action as he is recuperating.